dargmuesli/PowerShell-Lib/PowerShell-Lib/Docs/Test-DockerStackRunning.md

 ```

 ## DESCRIPTION
-The "Test-DockerStackRunning" cmdlet looks for a running container with a matching "stack.namespace" property.
+The "Test-DockerStackRunning" cmdlet looks for a running network with a matching name.

 ## EXAMPLES